Skip to main content

 Problem

-Status-neutral interventions for Black justice-involved adults may improve access to HIV services, but they have not yet been rigorously evaluated.
+Status-neutral interventions may improve access to HIV services for justice-involved adults, but they need rigorous evaluation.

 Interventions to support people regardless of HIV status (also called “status-neutral”) are a promising practice to improve access to HIV services.
-Status-neutral interventions are a holistic or whole person approach to delivering services that also address social and structural barriers to HIV services (like employment, transportation, or intersectional stigma) experienced by many Black justice-involved individuals.
+Status-neutral interventions are a holistic or whole-person approach to delivering services that also address employment, transportation, intersectional stigma, and other social and structural barriers to HIV services that adults impacted by the criminal legal system may experience.

 While status-neutral interventions show promise in improving access to HIV prevention and care services, they have not yet been rigorously evaluated.
 It is important to build this evidence base and document implementation strategies that can support their adoption and delivery among this population.